roonil-wazlib/3D_Sudoku/README.md

 To simplify the issue, the cube is partioned into different sections and 1 space from each is selected each iteration of the algorithm (which iterates until n blank squares remain).
 The selection is done in a manner similar to LHS.
 This ensures that within each iteration, we can prevent any 2 selected squares from threatening one another.
 This does not work between successive iterations.
 Additionally, because the Sudoku cube is 3-dimensional, it is impossible to partition into subsquares, as these overlap when considering different planes.
 Instead, the cube is partitioned into the 27 subcubes, another approximationt that reduces the evenness of the result.

 As non-ideal as the resulting game is, it is a much more even result than just randomly selecting elements.
 Using the lhs algorithm and the solver, I have determined that there exist solvable Sudoku cubes for any number of blank spaces <= 628, much better than my bound using a random generator, which sat at around 570.

-## How the game works

-The game is implemented using Pygame.
-The view consists of 9 numbered Sudoku squares, corresponding to the 9 stacked layers of the board as viewed from the current perspective.
-This perspective can be changed at any time, either by selecting the face of the cube on the graphic on the right hand side, or by selecting x y or z using the keyboard.
-The 9 squares will repopulate at this time.

-When hovering over a cell on the selected board, the cells in the corresponding rows, columns and subsquares will be highlighted in each of the 9 boards.
-These differenct coloured highlights represent the cells that are within the same row/column in any dimension
-(yellow), or in the same 3x3 subsquare (blue, pink, purple).
-Within each of those colours, no value can be repeated.

-To edit a square, select it with your mouse, and use your keyboard to add a value.
-Backspace deletes the value in that cell.
-At any time the user may check their solution by clicking the check button, and any incorrect values will be highlighted in red.
-Users can also generate a new game, or give up and click the solve button.

 ## Solving the puzzle (automatically)